Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Race

 Race is defined as a human population considered distinct based on physical characteristics.
 It is important to note, however, that race is predominantly a social construct, and that genetic science has determined that only 2 percent of our genes are ultimately responsible for the visible differences such as skin color.
-See also Ethnicity. [more on race and ethnicity measurement and coding...]
+See also Ethnicity. [visit the HELP page on race and ethnicity measurement and coding...]

 Rate